 4. Mealtimes are dog free for the benefit of the other guests, the communal lounge and dining room are dog-free zones.
-There is a little dog lobby area where your pet can relax with my two if they don’t want to be shut inside the bedroom all day.
+There is a little dog lobby area where your pet can relax with my Daisy if they don’t want to be shut inside the bedroom all day.

 There are some lovely walks nearby, obviously keep your dog on the lead if there is any chance it will worry the farm animals in the fields, but the sheep-free meadow in Sheepwash, 10 mins walk away, is a good place for them to run around off leash, and have a paddle if they like going in the river.
 It is essential to pick up any of the mess your dog makes so please bring a good supply of poo bags – there are several poo bins around the village and of course we have one here.

 Your doggie is your full responsibility at all times.

 We have had a couple of very contented dogs fulfil all of the above, so hopefully yours will if you are intent on bringing him with you.
-However if you re-think, and consider it is worth considering the value of having a lovely pet-free break, our upstairs bedrooms are very comfortable, have wonderful mattresses, and a couple have a view across the Village Square, or the peace and quiet of a side room where you can concentrate on your work undisturbed and get lots done without the worry of your usual pet duties. two of the upstairs bedrooms have en-suite facilities, if they are available – please ask.
+However if you re-think, and consider it is worth the value of having a lovely pet-free break, our upstairs bedrooms are very comfortable, have wonderful mattresses, and a couple have a view across the Village Square, or the peace and quiet of a side room where you can concentrate on your work undisturbed and get lots done without the worry of your usual pet duties.
+Two of the upstairs bedrooms have en-suite facilities, if they are available – please ask.
 The downstairs bedroom is adjacent to the downstairs loo and bathroom.

 Alternatively – Several people have arrived here and found that the need for doggy therapy has been fulfilled with a walk with Daisy, our resident Labrador, and of course a nice little play with her a couple of times a day can sometimes be all you need if you think you need to be around a dog yourself.
 Daisy would be very happy to oblige!